Over-the-counter COVID-19 tests now available

 "No, it's not uncomfortable at all.
-I would encourage anyone to get it," said Philip Jewell
+I would encourage anyone to get it," said Philip Jewel, Sr. of Roaring Brook Township.

 "It was the worst experience I've ever had," said Christopher McGurrin of Scranton.
 "It's about this big, and they stick it all the way down your nose."